mebeim/aoc/2020/README.md

 However, since we have to play for *10 million* rounds, we might want to find a little bit more efficient way of representing a linked list.
-This is because, unlickily for us, accessing attributes of an object is one of the slowest primitive operations in Python, so before going on, let's see if we can do better.
+This is because, unluckily for us, accessing attributes of an object is one of the slowest primitive operations in Python, so before going on, let's see if we can do better.